espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Phantasmal Protagonist.md

 **Ally**: The protagonist takes the form of a recognizable support character.
 Its thematic action is to grant an adjacent creature 4d4 temporary Hit Points, which last for 1 round.

 **Villain**: The protagonist takes the form of a notorious villain.
 Its thematic action is to harry and mock an adjacent target.
-The target must succeed at a Will save or become [[Off-Guard]] ([[Slowed]] on a critical failure) until the end of your next turn.
+The target must succeed at a Will save or become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] ([[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Slowed]] on a critical failure) until the end of your next turn.

 * * *